verboompj/EntraGSA/README.md

 #### 1. Connector Service

-Download and install the Connector Service from the Entra Admin portal on an available server.
+Download and install the Connector Service from the Entra Admin portal on a available (Windows)server.

 The connector service/server, in my example, is a Windows Server deployed in Azure.
 It is deployed in the same vnet , however on a different subnet, than the service I'd like to publish/expose using Entra Private access.
 In my case I'd like to expose a set of Linux Virtual machines over SSH.